 The Finance Committee – Chair, Thomas Nagata

 The Finance Committee develops an annual budget and approve or deny funding requests for events, programming, and other initiatives.
 All funding requests are submitted to and approved by the Finance Committee.
 The committee will oversee financial statements of AQUA accounts and handle donations and payments to other individuals/organizations.
 They shall also propose fundraiser ideas and seek out grants.
 The committee tracks income and expenses.

 The Marketing Committee – Co-Chairs, Sean Munar, Kenny Rakwong

-The Marketing Committee handles all communication from AQUA DC to the public.
-The committee publicizes events and initiatives and other relevant content on social media platforms.
-The committee also make graphics for promotion, manage direct forms of communication to the membership and wider community, manages the content on all of AQUA’s platforms, manages AQUA’s brand, and also coordinates media requests.
+The Marketing Committee handles all communication from AQUA DC to its Community Members and the public.
+The committee publicizes events, initiatives, and other relevant content on all of AQUA’s various social platforms.
+The committee shall also make graphics for promotion, manage AQUA’s brand, and also coordinate media requests.

 The Operations Committee – Chair, Sean Munar

 The Political Committee promotes political and civic engagement among membership.
 This can include (but is not limited to): participation in political activities (eg. rallies), engaging political and advocacy organizations, conducting political activities (such as educational forums, voter registration activities, etc.).
-The committee shall draft statements and the political position of AQUA DC on topics related to legislation, governmental stances, or current events that broadly affect the queer and transgender API communities or other marginalized communities, which will then be sent to the AQUA Chair(s) for approval.
+The committee shall draft statements and the political position of AQUA on topics related to legislation, governmental stances, or current events that broadly affect the queer and trans API communities or other marginalized communities, which will then be sent to the AQUA Chair(s) for approval.

 The Programming Committee – Chair, Eddie Carreon

 The Programming Committee handles outreach, membership, and programming.
-The committee handles collaboration opportunities with other organizations, coordinates with individuals who wish to volunteer for AQUA, receives feedback from the AQUA membership, and thinks of ways to foster greater membership and member participation.
-They will ensure that events and programming are broadly accessible and reflect a commitment to diversity and inclusion within AQUA DC.
+The committee shall coordinate collaboration opportunities with other organizations, manages individuals who wish to volunteer for AQUA, receive feedback from the AQUA membership, and foster greater membership and member participation.
+The committee will ensure that events and programming are broadly accessible and reflect a commitment to diversity and inclusion within AQUA.